 Step #3: Select Your Color Pattern

-Within the "Alternating Colors" toolkit you will be able to choose the color scheme that you want for your graph.
+Within the "Alternating Colors" toolkit you will be able to choose the color scheme that you want for your chart.
 You can:

 - Designate the range of the alternating colors.
 This is useful if you have multiple portions of your spreadsheet that need the same color formatting